Euro 2028: NI supporters' club rejects Casement Park tournament bid

 Stephen McGeehan from Ulster GAA said progress had been made behind the scenes.

-He told BBC News NI: "We're absolutely delighted that we now see a pathway and a way forward to work with officials to get the necessary approvals either with an Executive - or with the support of the UK and Irish governments - to ensure that that Casement Park can and must now happen."
+He told BBC News NI: "We're absolutely delighted that we now see a pathway and a way forward to work with officials to get the necessary approvals either with an Executive - or with the support of the UK and Irish governments - to ensure that Casement Park can and must now happen."

 Double the cost?